-The Minnesota Vikings made it difficult, but they managed to defeat the (now) 0-5 Detroit Lions by a final score of 19-17 at U.S. Bank Stadium in Week 5 NFL action.
-Thank you to everyone that got their coverage of this week’s game right here at The Daily Norseman!
+Minnesota falls to Detroit in Week 16 by a final score of 30-24.
+Thanks to everybody who got their coverage of this week’s game right here at The Daily Norseman!